darix/dovecot-sieve-antispam-rspamd/README.md

    > recipients over MIME ones and prioritize the special LDA header
    > called Delivered-To that can be appended by -d options for rspamc)

-   Also note that users could write their own `learn-*.script` sieve scripts that pass other usernames than their own and train statistics for other users that way.

 4. Instead of creating `INBOX/Spam` and sorting mail for all users, you can let your users opt-in: when you use `global-try-spam.sieve` as `sieve_before` script, it will only sort mails for a user if